reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 The `payloadCreator` function will be called with two arguments:

-- `thunkArg`: a single value, containing the first parameter that was passed to the thunk action creator when it was dispatched.
+- `arg`: a single value, containing the first parameter that was passed to the thunk action creator when it was dispatched.
 This is useful for passing in values like item IDs that may be needed as part of the request.
 If you need to pass in multiple values, pass them together in an object when you dispatch the thunk, like `dispatch(fetchUsers({status: 'active', sortBy: 'name'}))`.
 - `thunkAPI`: an object containing all of the parameters that are normally passed to a Redux thunk function, as well as additional options:
   - `dispatch`: the Redux store `dispatch` method
   - `getState`: the Redux store `getState` method